trevorbox/reloader-operator/README.md

 # reloader-operator

 Example using stakater/Reloader operator.

+This is useful for situations where a pod should automatically restart in the event a secret or configmap changes (such as a trusted CA certificate) since an application may only read in the mounted file at startup.

 This also shows how to add a trusted CA to an OCP cluster.
 See <https://docs.openshift.com/container-platform/4.7/networking/configuring-a-custom-pki.html>.